mattthehat/atlas-mysql/CONTRIBUTING.md

-# Contributing to QueryCraft MySQL
+# Contributing to Atlas MySQL

-Thank you for your interest in contributing to QueryCraft MySQL!
+Thank you for your interest in contributing to Atlas MySQL!
 We welcome contributions from the community and are pleased to have you join us.

 ## 🚀 Getting Started